 I was very interested in your ideas about the Roman Church, two changes were brought in not on your list.

-1) The Nicene creed, Papists believe that the Holy Spirit procedes from the father and the son, whereas true Christians beleive in what Jesus said, that the Holy Spirit proceeds from the Father.
+- The Nicene Creed: Papists believe that the Holy Spirit proceeds from the Father and the Son, whereas true Christians believe in what Jesus said, that the Holy Spirit proceeds from the Father.
 This change was brought in by the Germans and was rejected by the 'pope' at the time.

-2) True Christians still celebrate Christmas on the original day, which is the 7th of January.
-This is the day Russians, Serbs and Ethiopians celebrate.
+- True Christians still celebrate Christmas on the original day, which is the 7th of January.
+This is the day Russians, Serbs, and Ethiopians celebrate.

 You are accepting two decisions, made on the authority of one man the Bishop of Rome, the so-called Pope.

 It makes absolutely no difference what anyone believes beyond what is taught in the Scriptures.
 If the Nicene creed happens to follow the Bible; well, that's nice but I follow God's word, not the Nicene Creed.
 The Bible teaches, "When the Counselor has come, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, he will testify about me" (John 15:26).
 This is the only verse that mentions the Spirit proceeding from anyone.